IssueTrak/coding-standards/csharp_coding_standards.md

 ## 3.2 Regions

+Regions must be used in all code files, to group class members, first by declaration type, and then by accessibility level.
+Declaration types, in order of precedence, are:

+1. Constants
+2. Enums
+3. Fields
+4. Delegates
+5. Properties
+6. Constructors
+7. Methods
+8. Nested Types

 ## 3.3 Code Commenting

 1. All comments should be written in the same language, be grammatically correct, and contain appropriate